 7(a) Precautions for Safe Handling: Do not eat, drink or smoke when using this product.
 Wash thoroughly after handling.
 Do not breathe dusts.
 Wear protective gloves / protective clothing / eye protection / face protection.
 Obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
 Avoid direct contact on skin, eyes or on clothing.
 Emergency safety showers and eye wash stations should be present.
+Contaminated work clothing must not be allowed out of the workplace.

-7(b) Conditions for Safe Storage, including any Incompatibilities: Whenever feasible, store locked up.
+7(b) Conditions for Safe Storage, Including any Incompatibilities: Store away from acids and incompatible materials.
+Avoid heat, and flames.